27th Canadian Parliament

+Overview

 It was controlled by a Liberal Party minority under Prime Minister Lester B. Pearson and the 19th Canadian Ministry.
 Pierre Trudeau succeeded Pearson as party leader and Prime Minister shortly before this Parliament ended for the 1968 national election.

-The Official Opposition was the Progressive Conservative Party, led first by John Diefenbaker, and subsequently by Michael Starr.
+The Official Opposition was the Progressive Conservative Party, led first by John Diefenbaker, and subsequently by Michael Starr as interim leader until the election of Robert Stanfield as Progressive Conservative party leader.

-The Speaker was Lucien Lamoureux.
-See also List of Canadian electoral districts 1952-1966 for a list of the ridings in this parliament.

-There were two sessions of the 27th Parliament.

 Most of the MPs were elected as the single member for their district.
 Two represented Queen's (PEI) and two represented Halifax.